masonNick/InternetSecurity/README.md

       ~$ sudo systemctl restart apache2

-**Adding my Self-Signed Certificate to the Trusted CAS List**
+**Adding my Self-Signed Certificate to Firefox**
-- The goal of this section is to take our self-signed certificate for our Apache Webserver, created above, and import it into the Trusted CAS list for trusted certificates in Firefox on my Virtual Machine running Ubuntu 18.04.
+- The goal of this section is to take our self-signed certificate for our Apache Webserver, created above, and import it into Firefox on my Virtual Machine running Ubuntu 18.04.
 - My goals for this section include:
-  - (1) Add my self-signed certificate to the Trusted CAS list in Firefox.
+  - (1) Add my self-signed certificate to the Firefox.
   - (2) Show the green lock icon next to my webserver.
 ##### To start:
     Open Firefox, and go to the settings menu.